omnetpp/omnetpp/doc/src/userguide/ini-editor.rst

    Editing module parameters

 New parameters can be added one by one by pressing the :guilabel:`New` button and filling the new table row.
 The selected parameters can be removed with the :guilabel:`Remove` button.
-If you press the :guilabel:`Add...` button, you can add any missing parameters.
+If you press the :guilabel:`Add` button, you can add any missing parameters.

 .. figure:: pictures/INI-AddParams.png